Alan A. Arroyo, B.S.Ed., M.Ed., Ed.D.

-Dr. Arroyo served as dean of the School of Education from 1996-2012.
-During his time as dean, the school grew from 100 students to over 800 full-time students.
-The annual revenues grew from $1 million to $7 million.
-The non-degree program student enrollment grew to over 250 students, from about 50 students in 1996.
-The quality of students increased steadily as well.
+Dr. Arroyo has served as dean of the School of Education since 1996.
+During his time as dean, the school has grown from 100 students to over 800 full-time students.
+The annual revenues have grown from $1 million to $7 million.
+The non-degree program student enrollment has grown to over 250 students, from about 50 students in 1996.
+The quality of students has increased steadily as well.
 Recently, Dr. Arroyo co-directed several projects funded by the United States Department of Education to train educators on how to teach character in public schools.
 He has co-authored over 15 books and articles ranging from dealing with school discipline issues to meeting the needs of students with disabilities.
 His current research interests are in the areas of leadership, character education, and building resilience in youth.
-Dr. Arroyo co-edited is The Secret Kingdom for Educators, which will help educators tap into the kingdom of God as they go about their day-to-day activities as teachers and leaders in public, private, or home-school settings.
+Dr. Arroyo co-edited The Secret Kingdom for Educators, which will help educators tap into the kingdom of God as they go about their day-to-day activities as teachers and leaders in public, private, or home-school settings.

 Alan and his wife, Susan, reside in Virginia Beach, Virginia.
 They have four children and several grandchildren.
 View Dr. Arroyo's vita.